phkhanhtrinh23/livel_application/README.md

 ## Contribution

 Contributions are what make GitHub such an amazing place to be learn, inspire, and create.
-Any contributions you make are *greatly appreciated*.
+Any contributions you make are greatly appreciated.

 1. Fork the project
 2. Create your Contribute branch: `git checkout -b contribute/Contribute`